UH-CI/agave-container-workshop-08072018/agave/auth.md

 A successful refresh should appear:

 ```
-Token for iplantc.org:vaughn successfully refreshed and cached for 3600 seconds
+Token for uhhpctenant.its.hawaii.edu:seanbc successfully refreshed and cached for 3600 seconds
 {
     "access_token": "abc1235418ffce0da7fbdcb193d0ef",
     "expires_in": 3600,